hmcts/cmc-draft-store-middleware/README.md

 $ yarn lint
 ```

-Linting will also run automatically prior committing changes.
+Linting will also run automatically prior to committing changes.

 #### Running the tests